SoftwareBrothers/adminjs-docs/tutorials/internationalization-i18n.md

 ### Overriding language detection

 Sometimes it might be useful to override language detection.
-You can do this by setting lang`u`age value to '`cimode`'.
+You can do this by setting language value to '`cimode`'.

 You can also set `locale` value based on `currentAdmin` object (which holds logged user details)